1 The burden of proof

-In the case of negative assessment proceedings (Article 10(3)(a) of the Portuguese Code of Civil Procedure and Article 343 of the Portuguese Civil Code), where one party is not seeking a judgment against the other party but merely wishes the court to establish the non-existence of a right or fact, it is up to the defendant (the party against whom the case has been brought) to prove the elements constituting the right which is being claimed.
+In the case of negative assessment proceedings (Article 10(3)(a) of the Portuguese Code of Civil Procedure and Article 343 of the Portuguese Civil Code), where one party is not seeking a judgment against the other party but merely wishes the court to establish the non-existence of a right or fact, it is up to the defendant to prove the elements constituting the right that is being claimed.

-In court actions which must be brought within a certain time limit following the date on which the plaintiff (the party initiating the action) has become aware of a certain fact, it is up to the defendant to prove that the time limit has already expired, unless there is another solution especially established by law (Article 343(2) of the Portuguese Civil Code).
+In court actions that must be brought within a certain time limit following the date on which the plaintiff has become aware of a certain fact, it is up to the defendant to prove that the time limit has already expired, unless another solution is specifically established by law (Article 343(2) of the Portuguese Civil Code).

 The above rules are reversed where there is a legal presumption (consequence or inference which the law deduces from a known fact to establish an unknown one), exemption or release from the burden of proof or a valid agreement to that effect, and, in general, wherever the law so determines (Article 344(1) of the Portuguese Civil Code).
 The burden of proof is also reversed if the opposing party has intentionally made it impossible for the proof to be presented by the party which should produce it (Article 344(2) of the Portuguese Civil Code).

-Where evidence is presented by the party on which the burden of demonstrating a particular fact falls, the opposing party can present counter-evidence with a view to raising doubts.
+Where evidence is presented by the party on which the burden of demonstrating a particular fact falls, the opposing party can present counter-evidence to cast doubt on those facts.
 If there is sufficient doubt, then the decision must go against the party which had the obligation to prove the fact in question (Article 346 of the Portuguese Civil Code).

-Full legal evidence may only be countered by evidence proving that the fact that gave rise to it is not true, without prejudice to other restrictions specifically determined by law (Article 347 of the Portuguese Civil Code).
+Full proof may be countered only by evidence demonstrating that the fact on which it is based is not true, without prejudice to other restrictions specifically determined by law (Article 347 of the Portuguese Civil Code).

-Anyone invoking customary, local or foreign law is responsible for proving its existence and content, but the court should strive ex officio to obtain the respective knowledge of its own motion (Article 348(1) of the Portuguese Civil Code).
-The court is also responsible for ex officio knowledge whenever it has to decide based on customary, local or foreign law and none of the parties has invoked it, or the opposing party has acknowledged its existence and content or has not lodged any opposition (Article 348(2) of the Portuguese Civil Code).
-If it is unable to determine the contents of the applicable law, the court will use the rules of Portuguese common law (Article 348(3) of the Portuguese Civil Code).
+Anyone invoking customary, local or foreign law is responsible for proving its existence and content, but the court must endeavour to obtain the respective knowledge of its own motion (Article 348(1) of the Portuguese Civil Code).
+The court is also responsible for ascertaining facts of its own motion whenever it has to decide on the basis of customary, local or foreign law and none of the parties has invoked it, or the opposing party has acknowledged its existence and content or has not lodged any opposition (Article 348(2) of the Portuguese Civil Code).
+If it is unable to determine the content of the applicable law, the court applies the rules of Portuguese common law (Article 348(3) of the Portuguese Civil Code).

 1.2 Are there rules which exempt certain facts from the burden of proof?
 In which cases?
 Is it possible to produce evidence in order to prove that a specific legal presumption is not valid?

-Similarly, a party which has a legal presumption (defined above) in its favour does not need to prove the presumed fact (Article 350(1) of the Portuguese Civil Code).
+A party which has a legal presumption in its favour does not need to prove the presumed fact (Article 350(1) of the Portuguese Civil Code).

 1.3 To what extent must the court be convinced of a fact in order to base its judgment on the existence of that fact?

-Free assessment of evidence does not cover facts for which the law requires special formalities to prove them, or those that can only be proven by documents or are fully proven, either by documents or by agreement or confession of the parties (Article 607(5) of the Portuguese Code of Civil Procedure).
+The free assessment of evidence by the court does not cover facts for which the law requires special formalities to prove them, or those that can be proven only by documents or that are fully proven, either by documents, by agreement or confession of the parties (Article 607(5) of the Portuguese Code of Civil Procedure).

-The court must consider all the evidence, whether or not it has come from the party who should produce it, without prejudice to provisions that declare evidence of a fact to be irrelevant if it is not produced by a certain interested party (Article 413 of the Portuguese Code of Civil Procedure).
+The court must consider all evidence produced, whether or not originating from the party that should have produced it, without prejudice to the provisions declaring the statement of a fact to be irrelevant if it is not made by a certain interested party (Article 413 of the Portuguese Code of Civil Procedure).

 Any doubt about the reality of a fact or the burden of proof is resolved against the party which stands to benefit from the fact (Article 414 of the Portuguese Code of Civil Procedure).

 2 The taking of evidence